 What is the Gospel?

-Now if you’re reading this and feel as if you don’t deserve to be saved by Him or feel strong enough, that’s alright.
-There’s no need to stress about it.
-It’s people like you and me that he wants to use for his Glory.
+God can and will use you for His glory.
+He will work through you through His Holy Spirit.
 (Exodus 15:2; Joshua 1:9; Matthew 5:17-20; John 3:16-17) He used so many people in the Old and New Testaments such as David, Elijah, Joshua, Moses, The Apostle Paul, Peter, the list goes on and on.
 None of these men were perfect, nor felt perfect.
 But God used them for his glory regardless.
 Jesus wants to give you the same spiritual heart surgery I got on February 6th, 2015, which is a new heart and a new spirit that he will put within you (Ezekiel 36:25-26).